 In 1931, Denver cultural advocate Anne Evans and distinguished educator Ida Kruse McFarlane banded together with the vision of bringing great theater back into the historic Central City Opera House in recognition of the pioneers who built it.
 A native of Central City, Ida’s studies in theater took her all over the U.S. and Europe before she married Frederick McFarlane, who had inherited the Opera House with his siblings.
 Ann and Ida convinced the McFarlanes to donate the Opera House to the University of Denver, where they were actively involved in the English and Theater departments.
 Together they established the Central City Opera House Association, devised the summer festival, refurbished the building and raised the funds to reopen the Opera House doors.

 The grand re-opening of the Opera House, July 16, 1932, had newspaper and magazine journalists nationwide buzzing over Broadway legend Robert Edmond Jones directing and silent film star Lillian Gish in the leading role, not to mention the novelty of the location.
-The opening night production of Camille sold out quickly, but nearly 5,000 visitors flooded into Central City dressed as pioneers out of the 1870s for the opening festivities.
+The opening night production of Camille sold out quickly with nearly 5,000 visitors flooded into Central City dressed as pioneers out of the 1870s for the opening festivities.
 The day’s events and the unlocking of the Opera House door were broadcast on NBC radio.
 Visitors braved the precarious “Oh My God Road,” a narrow and winding dirt switchback from Idaho Springs to Central City, the only route to the theater from Denver.
 Following the performance, patrons waltzed at the Opera Ball in the Teller House, and celebrations continued until morning in historic homes dotting the hillside.
 Another generation’s dreams had come to life on the Central City Opera House stage.

-These unforgettable experiences would not be possible without the audience.
+Throughout time, the Central City Opera House has endured many changes, withstood hardship and enjoyed acclaim, retained traditions and become an architect for innovation.
+Central City Opera has maintained the Opera House’s history and staged incredible productions year after year, but these unforgettable experiences would not be possible without the audience.
 Your attendance ensures captivating history and extraordinary stories on Central City Opera House stage for years to come, a continuation of the dedication and dreams that started it all.